exoplatform/web-conferencing/documentation/ACHITECTURE.md

 }
 ```

-Next step it's create a portlet that will load and initialize the provider in Platform UI.
+At a next step, create a portlet that will load and initialize the provider in Platform UI.

 ```java
   /**